 To start with, Garmin Vivofit 3 has a 0.56-inch color display with a 64color-memory-in-pixel.
 You can see it in the sunlight.
 It also has animated watch faces to attract your kid.
 But it can only be controlled with a button on its side.

 Here comes the winning point for Fitbit Ace 3.
 It has a 0.72-inch vertically big screen with a touch screen display and a button to control the tracker.
 Although it has just a monochromous display, it is more clearly visible under sunlight with a PMOLED display.

-When it comes to colour options, Fitbit is a little behind with only two basic colour options to choose from.
+When it comes to color options, Fitbit is a little behind, with only two basic color options to choose from.

 However, Garmin Vivofit Jr. 3 has an extensive range of theme-based straps and bands to choose from.